Department:School of Life Sciences

 Areas of Expertise: Animal and environmental biology

-Tomas is an ecologist whose research interests include pollinator behaviour, invertebrate community ecology and conservation.
-His key aim is to develop an understanding of how community structure is influenced by individual traits, including behaviour.
+Thomas is an ecologist/behavioural ecologist whose research interests include invertebrate community ecology, conservation, pollinator behaviour, and insect learning.
+One of his key aim is to develop an understanding of how community structure is influenced by individual traits, including behaviour.

 Following his interests in animal behaviour and conservation, Thomas's recent projects have included pollinator responses to global change and the influence of predation risk on prey behaviour.
 One of his major research goal is to integrate his broad interests by developing an individual trait-based mechanistic approach to studying mutualistic networks.
 Ultimately, this will help us to predict the potential impacts of environmental change on the structure and dynamics of complex communities and associated ecosystems services, such as pollination.

-Thomas welcomes enquiries from motivated postgraduates with an interest in writing research proposals with him, including potential incoming Marie Sklodowska-Curie fellows under the European Union's new Horizon 2020 programme.
+Thomas welcomes enquiries from motivated graduates and postgraduates with an interest in writing research proposals with him, including potential incoming Marie Sklodowska-Curie fellows under the European Union's Horizon 2020 programme.
 Areas of research supervision include: